nachoconde/Cloud-DDS/README.md

 # Cloud-DDS

-This repository groups options to deploy ROS2 and the DDS over cloud networks
+This repository groups options to deploy ROS2 and the DDS over cloud networks using DDS Routers

+Tested solutions:

+- Zenoh
+- Vulcanexux